markszulc/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/developer-console.md

 Components lists all the OSGi components in AEM.
 This functionality is similar to [AEM SDK's local quickstart's OSGi Components](http://localhost:4502/system/console/components) at `/system/console/components`.

-Component help in debugging by:
+Components help in debugging by:

-+ Listing all OSGi components deployed to AEM
++ Listing all OSGi components deployed to AEM as a Cloud Service
 + Providing each OSGi component's state; including if they are active or unsatisfied
 + Providing details into unsatisfied service references may cause OSGi components from becoming active
 + Listing OSGi properties and their values bound to the OSGi component